hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-transaction-manager.md

             </td>
             <td>
-                There was an unused `receive` channel on the WebSocket connection, which was updated in #36 - but the actual channel that was used to queue acks (the `receiveChannel`) that is shared between all connections on given topic, was not updated.
+                Adding a boolean flag in the Managed Transaction to indicate whether the transaction is pre-signed.
+Therefore, the connector can use that flag to call `sendRawTransaction` .
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-09-11 22:20:19 +0000 UTC
+        Created At 2022-10-17 16:39:19 +0000 UTC
     </div>
 </div>